 Leashed pets are permitted in some outdoor areas.

 Guided tours are available.
-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Food is available.